vrmeet/thexr/DO_THIS_NEXT.md

    - each entity grabbed, or released should update the position on the entity (server side)
    - released with impulse coul update
    - (server side can't predict final position though, so maybe added a delay then query a user for final position)

-pick up, and throw something ("interactable" "gravity") pickup a gun and press trigger to shoot a bullet ("shootable")